pyccel/pyccel/developer_docs/review_process.md

 ### Unit testing

 The unit tests are run using [pytest](https://docs.pytest.org/en/stable/).
-They run with a variety of compilers on a various operating systems.
+They run with a variety of compilers on various operating systems.
 The tests are triggered when pull requests come out of draft but they can be triggered individually using the [workflow dispatch](https://github.com/pyccel/pyccel/actions/workflows/run_unit_tests.yml).

 ### Coverage tests